 Eligible employees may participate in the Stock Purchase Plan by authorizing a payroll deduction for such purpose prior to the beginning of an offering period.
 The Compensation and Human Resources Committee may, on a nondiscriminatory basis, establish a maximum percentage of compensation that a participant may apply to the purchase of stock under the Plan; and it may suspend an offering at any time if it determines that such action is required by law or is in First Merchants' best interests.
 First Merchants will establish payroll deduction accounts for all funds received or held under the Plan, on which interest will accrue for the benefit of participants unless otherwise determined by the Committee.
-Subject to the rules established from time to time by the Committee, (1) participants who do not discontinue or change their rate of payroll deductions will continue to participate in the Plan at the originally elected rate throughout the offering period and future offering periods, (2) participants will be allowed to increase or decrease their rate of payroll deductions as of the beginning of any offering period, and (3) participants will be allowed, at any time during an offering period, to discontinue payroll deductions and withdraw the entire balance of their account, if any, and thereby withdraw from participation in an offering under the Plan shall cease.
+Subject to the rules established from time to time by the Committee, (1) participants who do not discontinue or change their rate of payroll deductions will continue to participate in the Plan at the originally elected rate throughout the offering period and future offering periods, (2) participants will be allowed to increase or decrease their rate of payroll deductions as of the beginning of any offering period, to discontinue payroll deductions and withdraw the entire balance of their account, if any, and thereby withdraw from participation in an offering.
+In the event of a participant's death, retirement or termination of employment, his or her participation in any offering under the Plan shall cease.